 We open on footage of trees reflected in swamp water.
 Nimoy waxes lyrical about the terrors to be found in a swamp.
 We're told that an 'experience guide' went into the swamp in '73.
 "His outing became the stuff that nightmares are made of".

 In medieval Prague, the learned Rabbi Löw (Albert Steinrück) predicts that the Jewish Ghetto will be threatened by the Emperor, who wants to drive out or kill the Jews.
 Sure enough, the Emperor (Otto Gebühr) gives just such a decree to his douchiest knight, Florian (Lothar Müthel).
 Florian takes the message to the Ghetto, falling in (requited) love with the Rabbi's daughter, Miriam (Lyda Salmonova).

 Rabbi Löw builds a man out of clay.
-With the help of his assistant Famulus (Ernst Deutsch), he summons the dark spirit Astaroth, and force it to give them the magic word to animate the clay man.
+With the help of his assistant Famulus (Ernst Deutsch), he forces the dark spirit Astaroth to give him the magic word to animate the clay man.
 This word is placed in an amulet which is put around the neck of the clay man and it comes to life as the Golem (Paul Wegener).
 The Golem is clearly not happy at being ordered around and knocks Famulus over, but Löw discovers that he can deactivate the monster by removing its amulet. ...continue reading "The Golem: How He Came into the World (1920)"

 I'll just race through the synopsis of Frankenstein: Day of the Beast. quickly.
 This is because, while there's lots of running and screaming in this movie, not a lot actually happens.
 What does happen is pretty icky.
 Just thought I should warn you.
 On the other hand, it does give a convenient -- if awful -- jumping-on point to talk about the character of Elizabeth Lavenza.